Where to Stay in Florence: Ultimate 2026 First-Timer’s Guide

 Botanical Garden (Giardino dei Semplici): One of the oldest botanical gardens in Europe and a lovely spot for a peaceful walk.

-Recommended Hotel Stays in San Marco
+Our recommended stays in San Marco

 FAQ: Areas in Florence